jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (2) Until a rental scheme under subsection (1) takes effect, rents for teachers' residences must be determined in accordance with the scheme operating immediately before subsection (1) comes into force.

 ### 89 Payroll service
-(1) The Secretary shall ensure that there are established and maintained, within or on behalf of the Ministry, staff and facilities for, and sufficient for, servicing the payrolls of boards (in this section referred to as the payroll service).
+(1) The Secretary must ensure that a payroll service is established and maintained to provide for the payment of employees of boards who are employed in the education service.
-(2) Unless authorised by the Secretary not to do so, every board shall use the payroll service for the calculation and payment of the salaries and wages of all employees of the board who are in the education service (within the meaning of the State Sector Act 1988).
+(2) A board must use the payroll service unless the Secretary directs otherwise.
-(3) Every board required by subsection (2) to use the payroll service shall keep all records, and give the Secretary all information, necessary to enable it to do so.
+(3) A board required by subsection (2) to use the payroll service must— (a) keep all records that are necessary to enable the board to use the service; and (b) provide those records to the Secretary on request.

 ### 90 Application of Public Finance Act 1989
 [Repealed]